Book Review of “Goodnight, Beautiful Women” by Anna Noyes.

 You can see from this that I’m somewhat of two minds with this book.
 On the one hand, I have no doubt that Noyes has a true writing talent, and is a name we should be watching out for in the future.
 On the other hand, I’m not sure if this was the best way for her to display it.
 I don’t know if she should lighten up a bit, or look for something that will take her lovely prose to the next level.
 For this, I think I’ll give this book a rating of three out of five stars, but still recommend it since I’m certain many readers will appreciate her fine use of language.

-“Goodnight, Beautiful Women” by Anna Noyes, published by Grove Press, released June 2016 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), from the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Goodnight, Beautiful Women” by Anna Noyes, published by Grove Press, released June 2016 is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), from the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.